ibrahiemhss/panoCam/README.md

-# CameraXbasic
+# PanoCam

-CameraXbasic aims to demonstrate how to use CameraX APIs written in Kotlin.
+PanoCam  use CameraX  and OpenCv APIs written in Kotlin.

 ## Build